ivo1971/ILUStateMachine/Demo/README.md

 This application has a state machine with 2 states:

 * state-1, as the previous state machines;
-* a default state.
+* A default state.
 The default state is constructed when the state machine itself is constructed, it is destructed when the state machine is destructed (*thus independent of state transitions*).

 A default state can register handlers.
 These handlers will only be called when the current state itself does not have a matching handler for the event.